 New Hampshire National Parks!
-We’ve got two incredible national park sites for you to see on your next visit to the Granite state.
+We’ve got a few incredible national park sites for you to see on your next visit to the Granite state.

 To be clear, these are national park sites (as in managed by the National Park Service) but they are not capital letter National Parks.
 There are only 63 of those (so far).